 Despite the many controversies, Tether moves on.
 The investigations are still ongoing, which makes it impossible to know the truth of the matter.
 To be sure, Tether remains one of the most significant coins in the market right now, and if you are a crypto trader – you kind of need USDT.
 That’s a good thing to have this coin in the crypto market.

 The bad and perhaps the ugly thing about all this is the eventual demise it spells on its investors.
 Some will think that a day will come when it will collapse completely.
-With this, the cryptocurrency market is neither assured of its future too although many believe cryptos can replace money in the future.
-As a backbone to the digital economy, Tether would probably go down with the entire crypto market.
+With this, the cryptocurrency market is not assured of its future, too, although many believe cryptos can replace money in the future.
+As a backbone of the digital economy, Tether would probably go down with the entire crypto market.

 Come what may, this battle will continue to go on, but Tether will strengthen its market value further to support the growing interest in digital investment worldwide.